-In recognition of Mental Health Awareness Month this May, we’ll be publishing four pieces about designing behavioral health spaces.
+In recognition of Mental Health Awareness Month this May, we’ll be publishing three pieces about designing behavioral health spaces.
 First, in the video below, we spotlight two of our newest projects: UCSF’s Child, Teen & Family Center and Department of Psychiatry Building and Swedish Medical Center-Ballard’s Behavioral Health Unit.
 Both are advancing the look, feel, and functionality of modern mental health facilities, and challenge long-held notions of what these facilities can and should be.

 The results of a new post-occupancy evaluation of the Swedish Medical Center facility – posting to ZGF.com in the coming weeks – shows the impact design can have on the patient experience and patient outcomes.